dmytro/dmytro.github.com/_posts/2013-10-29-optimizing_jekyll.md

     <td> B
 </table>

-Even with number of photos (main size factor on this site) increase about twince overall size went a bit down, and as for JS and CSS total size reduced by about 40%, not mentioning that instead of about dozen HTTP requests there are only 2 now.
+Even with number of photos (main size factor on this site) increase about twice overall size went a bit down, and as for JS and CSS total size reduced by about 40%, not mentioning that instead of about dozen HTTP requests there are only 2 now.

 # ... and problems #